Updated: May 31

 What had I seen?

 'Nothing.
 It was nothing.’
-I looked over at them, and offered a weak smile.
+I said, looking over at them, and offering a weak smile.
 ‘It’s been a long day.’

 They nodded at that, looking sympathetic.

 As we left the room I glanced at the rope that had bound the mummy, now lying useless on the table.
 I wondered who had removed it.
 Who had released him?